Le Bœuf sur le toit: Music

 Milhaud said that he composed Le Bœuf sur le toit as "fifteen minutes of music, rapid and gay, as a background to any Charlie Chaplin silent movie".
 The composer spent two years in Brazil in the French diplomatic service during the First World War, and was influenced by its music in his own compositions.
 There have been various explanations of the title: the musicologist James Harding mentions one, that the title was taken from the sign-board of a tavern, and another, that it is from an old Parisian legend of a man in a top-floor flat who insisted on keeping a calf, which grew into a large ox, too big to be removed.
+It is also worth noting that "Faire un boeuf" in French translates to "to do a jam session".
+During WW1 when assemblies were not allowed, therefore concert hall were closed, many musicians would meet in cafés or such.
+Some cafés were too small for ensembles and would practice on the roof of the establishment.
+When Madeleine Milhaud visited Mills College in the early eighties, Emmanuel of Radio à la Carte was able to have a conversation with her about her husband's playing before they moved to California for a while.
+She shared that when people asked where they could hear the new young musicians, they would be told that the "Boeuf est sur le toit", the jam sessions is taking place on the roof.
 Milhaud himself said that it was the title of a Brazilian folk dance.

 Analysis

 The musicologist Robert Matthew-Walker calls the work "a rondeau-avec-reprises, a stylization of Rameau and Couperin".
 The music cycles through all the major keys and some minor ones.
 Milhaud quoted extensively from Brazilian tunes.
 An analysis published in 2002 cites more than 20 pieces by 14 Brazilian composers referred to in the score.
+One of them is Ernesto Nazareth's Escovado.
 The lively opening motif – Milhaud's own invention and not a borrowing – recurs throughout:

 It is interspersed with several subsidiary themes, principally a syncopated melody for strings, an elegant theme for woodwind and a brassy theme for trumpets.
 They are developed into a rhapsodic passage for strings, and another with a strong Latin-American flavour.
 As the work nears its conclusion the themes are brought together in an exuberant coda.
 The analyst Richard Whitehouse writes, "The music is permeated by polytonal inflections that are a common feature of Milhaud's music in this period, giving it unexpected harmonic twists, while ensuring that the work's melodic and rhythmic appeal are never in doubt".